- Waterless toilets do not use water to flush away waste.

-Toilets that use no water for flushing can have even lower environmental impacts than water efficient toilets and wastewater recycling systems.
 Waterless toilets or ‘dry sanitation’ systems do not use water to treat or transport human excreta.
-If appropriately designed, they conserve precious water resources and keep effluent and pollutants out of waterways and the general environment.
+Waterless toilets can have lower environmental impacts than water-efficient toilets and wastewater recycling systems, and much lower impacts than conventional toilets.
+If appropriately designed, waterless toilets conserve precious water resources and keep effluent and pollutants out of waterways and the general environment.
 They can also save money on your water bill.

 Photo: Stuart White, ISF